Joe Duplantier: Gojira

-Duplantier and his brother began their band and established themselves on the southwest France live circuit.
+Duplantier and his brother formed their band and established themselves on the live circuit in southwest France.
 Initially called Godzilla in 1996, the band was later renamed Gojira.
 He recalled building cabins in the forest as a child.
 Then, at the age of twenty-four, he decided to return to the forest and built a new one where he would live with his girlfriend for two years without income or electricity.
 Gojira's 2001 debut studio album, Terra Incognita, was written during this experience.